rvergne/LandSeed/README.md

 ### Declare a new feature

-Create a new file with the name of your feature and .fs extention.
+Create a new file in shaders/features/ folder.
 Inside, please use the common header as specified below so your feature can be automatically included in the librairy.
 After the common header, start the code with your tag in commentary, and end your code with @END tag.

 Put your feature code between your tag and @END tag.
 You can use any noise or function adding it with the tag @INCLUDE TAG.
 The include should be between you function tag and it's beginning.
 Here is an example :
 ```